Midwifery in the Middle Ages: Background

-How midwifery originated
+Origin of midwifery

-It is suggested that midwives came to be established during the 15th century.
-This was shortly after the emergence of European schools and universities, but many of these early institutions excluded women from their programs and restricted their access to certain subject areas.
-At the time, men had monopolized many areas of the medical industry.
-This led to women's usage of natural remedies to help the sick and advance their practice of midwifery.
-However, because of preexisting social standards, it was difficult for women to gain the right to practice within other sectors of medicine.
-Few women practiced as surgeons and barbers, but many of these women were married to men in similar fields.
-Thus midwifery became women's primary role within the medical world.
-This conflict led to false accusations of witchcraft because society imposed a stark boundary upon women's involvement in medicine and did not approve of their usage of natural remedies.
+While there is a significant lack of historical evidence for midwives before the 13th century, this practice has likely been occurring in some capacity since the emergence of humanity.
+Keeping this in mind, this practice was already well established by the middle ages.
+Alongside midwives, there were a variety of other women medical practitioners that are often incorrectly referred to as midwives.
+These women (barbers, surgeons, apothecaries, etc.) were typically married to men of the same practice, or learned their trade outside of Europe.
+However, midwifery seems to be one of the areas in medieval medicine where women had a significant amount of control, and thus it was largely dominated by women.

-Women's health was viewed as women's business, and men did not wish to interfere with their practice.
-This social idea created a barrier between men and women in the healthcare industry.
-Thus, women were the primary caretakers for women in all health matters.
-It was believed that women knew the female body best; therefore, providing care to the women was their primary role within medicine.
-This division in turn also led to women not concerning themselves with men's medical matters.
-It's also important to understand that this conflict led to a sexual division of which individuals were allowed to treat others, and impacted the type of healthcare that women had received during this time period, but also, the type of health care that they were allowed to give.
+Much of this trend can be blamed on the idea that women's health, specifically women's reproductive health, was viewed as something better handled by women for their personal knowledge.
+There is also some evidence that suggests this idea could have extended to other areas of healthcare, meaning that female surgeons or barbers were preferred for the treatment of women.
+This could additionally explain why it seems that women practitioners so infrequently treated men.
+However, there is evidence that men did frequently treat women, especially in matters outside of childbearing, and there is even evidence of women occasionally treating men.

 Role of the midwife

 Midwives were involved with births from all social classes to various degrees.
 The poorest women were typically helped by the women in their family and their neighbors rather than the midwives from the towns.
 In towns, government compensated midwives with "tax exempt status or a small pension" for their service within the community.
 This compensation placed a lot of emphasis on a midwife's reputation.
-Beginning in the early fourteenth century, town officials started recording some midwife activities in municipal account books; for example, Greilsammer cites a 1312 record from Bruges stating "Communal expenses – Item, by Copp.
+Beginning in the early fourteenth century, town officials started recording some midwife activities in municipal account books; for example, a 1312 record from Bruges states "Communal expenses – Item, by Copp.
 Voers.
 Two midwives who were called to see a newborn infant found in front of the city walls on Christmas Eve, 20 solidi."
 In more exceptional situations, if the midwife had a much respected reputation, they may also serve as court midwife.
 This involvement included working for individuals like the French queen.